camunda/camunda-docs/docs/reference/feel/language-guide/feel-variables.md

 a + b
 ```

-If the value of the variable is a context then a [context entry can be accessed](/docs/reference/feel/language-guide/feel-context-expressions#get-entry--path) by its key.
+If the value of the variable is a context, a [context entry can be accessed](/docs/reference/feel/language-guide/feel-context-expressions#get-entry--path) by its key.

 ```js
 a.b
 ```

-:::tip Tip
+:::note

 Use a [null-check](/docs/reference/feel/language-guide/feel-boolean-expressions#null-check) if the variable can be `null` or is optional.